-ClaimMaster can proofread claims in a patent document for various issues, such as wrong claim numbering and dependencies, incorrectly defined multiple claims, incorrect status indicators and amendments, presence of “patent profanities,” and other problems and informalities.
+ClaimMaster can perform patent proofreading of claims in a patent document for various issues, such as wrong claim numbering and dependencies, incorrectly defined multiple claims, incorrect status indicators and amendments, presence of “patent profanities,” and other problems and informalities.

 To check claims for errors, perform the following steps: